-Mr. Powers calls the years from 35 on as “The Age of Realization.”
+Our mid-century mentor, Mr. Powers, calls the years from 35 on as “The Age of Realization.”
 He says that the golden, joyous years of a woman’s life should begin at 35.
-Okay, I’m going to be honest here and say that I do not consider “35″ to be the golden years.
+Okay, I’m going to be honest here and say that I do not consider “35” to be the golden years.
 Heck, in today’s modern world, 50 isn’t even considered “golden” anymore!
 When I hear “golden,” I think “retirement age.”
-But let’s not quibble about numbers and instead focus on the heart of what he is trying to say:
+But let’s not quibble about numbers and instead focus on the heart of what he is trying to say about aging gracefully:

 - Physical beauty is a state of health.
 Take care of your body and watch your health!
 What you put into your body really impacts whether you look like you have a healthy glow or a pasty shine.
 Exercising and eating right is a prescription for beauty that doesn’t require a trip to the cosmetics counter.

 - Age is a state of mind.
 I know some perfectly healthy women who are ready for the deathbed at 65 years old and other women who are so full of life at 80 that I get the impression that they will live forever.
-The “fountain of youth” is found by having an active and open mind, trying out new things, and staying out of a rut.
+The “fountain of youth” that allows us to age gracefully is found by having an active and open mind, trying out new things, and staying out of a rut.

 - Charm is a state of spirit.
 Charm springs from the heart and soul.
 Is she feminine, considerate, compassionate, understanding, and kind?
 A charming spirit moves with grace, glows with good will, shines with her sparkle, and endures with her loyalty.

-Mr. Powers reminds us that it is never too late to be beautiful because charm is the most important beauty asset of all and has no age limit...”if a woman nurtures it!”
+Mr. Powers reminds us that it is never too late to be beautiful because charm is the most important beauty asset of all for aging gracefully and has no age limit...”if a woman nurtures it!”